Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/3 CFU/3 - Web Technologies.md

 - **Query String:** `?name=photo`

-    - An optional set of key-value pairs passed to the resource, often used for dynamic content.
+    - An ***optional*** set of key-value pairs passed to the resource, often used for dynamic content.
 Starts with a `?` and pairs are separated by `&`.
+These are parameters that the server may consider to find the resource we are asking for.

 - **Fragment:** `#about`

-    - An optional identifier that points to a specific part _within_ the resource.
+    - An ***optional*** identifier that points to a specific part _within_ the resource.
 This is processed **client-side only** and is not sent to the server.
+So we are specifying that we want a specific sub-resource of the resource we are asking for.

 URL Encoding